seapagan/dev-portfolio-app/README.md

 - Light / Dark mode
   - Toggle to choose own preference
   - Defaults to using the Operating System preference, if Supported.
-So far tested to work on Windows, Linux and iOS.
+So far tested to work on Windows, Linux, OSX and iOS.

 All of the information contained in the above are fully customisable using the `settings.js` file, no actual programming or modification to the React code is